 Regarding my Italian class, it was again the eclectic mix of students from around the globe that impressed me the most.
 It was like Luciano Benetton put us together to incarnate his ‘United Colors’ campaign:

-He was sitting next to Gamze, an aerial Ottoman beauty from Istanbul, formerly studying economy in Harvard.
-Beautiful Gamze with this melancholic expression on her face despairing over the events of Summer 2016 back home in Turkey.
+He was sitting next to Gamze, an aerial Ottoman beauty from Istanbul, formerly studying economy at Harvard.

 Then there was Paula, a sumptuous Brazilian looker, putting up with two hours on the train every day just to come to class from the lost village whereto she had followed her Italian love.

 Jorge from Medellín who despite obvious lack of sleep from heavy partying managed to have a mischievous twinkle in his eyes and more energy than any of us.
 Must be a Colombian thing, because when Carolina, a Franco-Colombian journalist, joined the class, it was like a whirlwind whipping us all up.

 What a contrast to the cautious, restrained Asian school mates like Vittoria – again an Italianization of names, I guess – studying fashion, writing poetry, searching and finding herself in a million poses and selfies.
 Best buddy with gorgeous Bo Jing, a design student of flawless beauty – face like an Asian film star.